Here's a HUGE list of Free or Cheap RV Sites & Camping Locations and how to book them!

 Getting out into the wild, gathering your own firewood, and using battery-powered lights.
 Maybe firing up the generator a few times to make coffee (if you don’t have solar panels charging your battery bank) and generally unplug from daily life – literally and figuratively.

-When we first started those same intimidating questions were running through our head.
+When we first started, those same intimidating questions were running through our heads.
+Is boondocking safe?
 What happens if we run down our batteries and get stranded?
-What if we encounter some less than savory characters in the backwoods of who-knows-where?
+What if we encounter some less-than-savory characters in the backwoods of who-knows-where?

 If you have these questions, you may enjoy the ebook we put together called “The Beginner’s Guide to Boondocking”.
 In this post we cover the “where to go” of boondocking but the ebook covers the “how to do it” piece.